qidi-community/Plus4-Wiki/content/tuning-for-40-percent-heater-power/README.md

 > [!NOTE]
 > If you've edited the files through Fluidd, Use the orange "Save & Restart" button up top

 The files we've just edited are not necessarily written to disk yet.
 To force this to happen, run the command `sync`.
-If that comes back with no further remarks and an exitcode of `0`, you can powercycle the printer.
+If `sync` comes back with no further remarks and patching was successful, you can powercycle the printer.

 ![image](https://github.com/user-attachments/assets/fde60fab-cb96-482a-aad2-c40e5a41a9f3)